netwrkr95/ansible_rtbh_vmanage_api/README.md

 ### Overview and Use Case

-The purpose of the RTBH concept is identifying an application(s) and taking an action for that application across, in this case, the vManage controlled SD-WAN.
+The purpose of the RTBH concept is identifying an application(s), the VPN(s) the policy should be applied towards, and taking an action for that application across, in this case, the vManage controlled SD-WAN.
 For this use case, the operator has the ability to specify the application, from the available applications in the policy, and apply a "scavenger class" or "black hole action" to each of the nodes within the list.
 This allows the operator to limit and control specific applications within an enterprise or agency.
 If the application is deemed as harmful, the operator can black-hole the traffic based on the policy as an option as well.

 #### vManage Policy Example

-Below is a preview the application policy example used:
+Below is a preview of the application list applied to the policy:

 ```
 lists